LifeSocialLife/LiTools/docs/Organize/README.md

 [XmlDoc.](../xmldocmd/LiTools.Helpers.Organize/TaskService.md)

 ### Background Work Service

 This is under development and is only used internal right now.
 Don't use it if you don’t know what you are doing!!

+### Time Helper

+This is under development and is only used internal right now.
+Don't use it if you don’t know what you are doing!!

 ## Version Information